d8ahazard/FlexTV/readme.md

 # **README**

-This branch of Flex TV this is in *active development*.
+This branch of Flex TV this is in *beta development*.

 All code and features in this branch are subject to change, but please feel free to submit issues if you've had no luck asking for help in the Plex.TV forums: